paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 If it has been over 24 hours and you still do not have your supporter tag, please email [support@ppy.sh](mailto:support@ppy.sh) and let us know about your problem.

-Make sure to include any receipts that you received during the process (paypal transaction IDs, Xsolla receipts, etc) - these help us a lot in tracking down what happened to your payment!
+Make sure to include any receipts that you received during the process (paypal transaction IDs, Xsolla receipts, etc) - these help us a ton in tracking down what happened to your payment.

 ### Restriction

 #### What is "restricted" mode, exactly?

-**A person with a restricted account is temporarily or permanently prevented from interacting with the community in any meaningful way, including chatting, participating in multiplayer, and having their scores on leaderboards.**
+**A person with a restricted account is temporarily or permanently prevented from interacting with the community in any meaningful way: including chatting, participating in multiplayer, and having their scores on leaderboards.**

 If your account has been restricted, you'll likely know why after a brief conversation with the support team.

-In situations where we are absolutely assured that foul play or wrongdoing has taken place, we will ask you to wait out a period of **three (3) months** from the date of your last offense before we consider an appeal from you to let you back into the game.
+In situations where we are absolutely sure that foul play or wrongdoing has taken place, we will ask you to wait out a period of **three months** from the date of your last offense before we consider an appeal from you to let you back into the game.

 Refer to *[Account Restrictions](/wiki/Help_Centre/Account_Restrictions)* for more information on account restrictions and the appeal process.